anwarmamat/cmsc330fall21/project1b/README.md

 ### Ship

-Note that the types of the `Ship` constructor parameters are
+Note that types of the parameters in the `Ship` constructor are
 - `start_position` : `Position`
 - `orientation` : `Orientation` where `Orientation` is one of following `String`s